webshotarchive/docs/docs/tutorial-basics/setting-up-screenshots-with-cypress.md

 ### Step 1 - Install Cypress

+In your project directory, run the following command to install Cypress.

 ```bash
 npm install cypress --save-dev
 ```

 ### Step 2 - Add Cypress Configuration

+running `npx cypress open` will create a `cypress.config.ts` file in your project directory along with a lot of other files to get started.

 ```ts title="cypress.config.ts"
 import { defineConfig } from "cypress";